jmettraux/onedim/README.md

 ## presenting

-I presented the repository going from the initial commit to the latest commit. to navigate from one commit to the other with a minimum hassle, I used [gmo](misc/gmo) a tiny ruby script wrapping some git commands.
-Doing ```gmo next``` moves to the next commit.
+I presented the repository going from the initial commit to the latest commit. to navigate from one commit to the other with a minimum hassle, I used [gmo](misc/gmo), a tiny ruby script wrapping some git commands.
+Doing ```gmo next``` moves to the next commit for example.
 I could thus show the evolution of the development, especially the test first approach and some refactoring.

 ## credits